What did Einstein know about Knowledge Management?

 FEBRUARY 9, 2010

 www.straitsknowledge.com blog articles how-to guides events publications book videos about Knowledge Management Explained in Five Disciplines We welcome Tim Wieringa as a guest blogger to Green Chameleon.
 Since 1999, my work has been related to Knowledge Management (KM).
-Today, this is not a one way transfer anymore.
+Already then, KM was a term that was not well recognised; at the time, we did not label our KM-related consulting services with Knowledge Management.

 Blog>> Knowledge Management Explained in Five Disciplines